Surgical Procedures: Esophagectomy

 What is an esophagectomy and how is it done?

-An esophagectomy is a surgery that removes part of the esophagus.
-The esophagus is a tube that connects the throat to the stomach.
-The job of the esophagus is to move food that has been swallowed to the stomach.
-Sometimes, an esophagectomy will also remove a part of the stomach.
+An esophagectomy is surgery to remove part of your esophagus.
+The esophagus is a tube that connects your throat to your stomach.
+It helps move food that has been swallowed down to the stomach.
+There are times when part of your stomach may also need to be removed during an esophagectomy.

 An esophagectomy may be used to treat: